SpenceKonde/megaTinyCore/README.md

 Advanced users can instead set up interrupts manually, ignoring attachInterrupt and manipulating the relevant port registers appropriately and defining the ISR with the ISR() macro - this will produce smaller code (using less flash and ram) and the ISRs will run faster as they don't have to check whether an interrupt is enabled for every pin on the port.
 For full information and example, see: [Pin Interrupts](megaavr/extras/PinInterrupts.md)

+### Improved Exported Binary naming
+When you do Sketch -> Export compiled binary, as of 2.0.4, it gets a name which includes every tools submenu selection that could impact the output, for example `Test.ino.t1614opti.20.u5V.mD0.hex` - the full part number (not just family), whether it's using optiboot (this effects start address of .hex, unlike classic AVRs), the clock speed (in MHz), the approximate voltage for UART baud rate, and the millis timer source (`A0`, `B0`, `B1`, `D0`, `RTC`, `RTC_XTAL` or `NONE`).

 ### Assembler Listing generation
 Like ATTinyCore, Sketch -> Export compiled binary will generate an assembly listing in the sketch folder; this is particularly useful when attempting to reduce flash usage, as you can see how much flash is used by different functions.
+As of 2.0.4, it uses the same naming as above.

 ### EESAVE configuration option
 The EESAVE fuse can be controlled via the Tools -> Save EEPROM menu.
 If this is set to "EEPROM retained", when the board is erased during programming, the EEPROM will not be erased.
 If this is set to "EEPROM not retained", uploading a new sketch will clear out the EEPROM memory.
 You must do Burn Bootloader to apply this setting.